LivelihoodsWorkforce Enablement

 RAG Knowledge System Content retrieval Context-aware responses using vector embedding Custom-built

-GCP Cloud Run APIs (Python) Backend services Scalable AI service deployment Commercial
+Google Cloud Platform API-driven backend services using Python Scalable AI service deployment Commercial

 Key Project Learnings